uclouvain/osis-registration/README.md

 ```
 ------

-## Espeak
+## Espeak and Sox
 For the sake of accessibility, an audio captcha file is read by synthetic voice.

+### Espeak
 In order to generate this file, espeak has to be installed with english and french voices through the following commands:
 ```
 apt-get install espeak
 ```